-Qualitative (a) Views of Board of Directors on system to reduce liquidity Risk: Disclosures An underlying cause of the global financial crisis was the build-up of excessive on- and off-balance sheet leverage in the banking system.
+Qualitative (a) Views of Board of Directors on system to reduce liquidity Risk: Disclosures (a) An underlying cause of the global financial crisis was the build-up of excessive on- and off-balance sheet leverage in the banking system.
 At the height of the crisis, financial markets forced the banking sector to reduce its leverage in a manner that amplified downward pressures on asset prices.
 This deleveraging process exacerbated the feedback loop between losses, falling bank capital and shrinking credit availability.
-To defuse the crisis, the Basel III framework introduced a non- risk-based capital measure, the leverage ratio, as an additional prudential tool to complement minimum capital adequacy requirements.
+To defuse the crisis, the Basel III framework introduced a non-risk-based capital measure, the leverage ratio, as an additional prudential tool to complement minimum capital adequacy requirements.
 Leverage ratio is the relative amount of Tier 1 capital to total exposure of the Bank (not risk-weighted) which has been set at minimum 3%.
-Under Basel III, a simple, transparent, non-risk based regulatory leverage ratio has been introduced to achieve the following objectives: Restrict the leverage in the banking sector, thus helping to mitigate the risk of the destabilizing deleveraging processes which can damage the financial system and the economy

-Reinforce the risk-based requirements with a simple, transparent, independent measure of risk The Board Risk Management Committee regularly reviews the leverage ratios and advice the management to strictly monitor the ratio in addition to the Pillar 1 Minimum Capital Requirement.
+Under Basel III, a simple, transparent, non-risk based regulatory leverage ratio has been introduced to achieve the following objectives: Restrict the leverage in the banking sector, thus helping to mi the risk of the destabilizing deleveraging processes which damage the financial system and the economy Reinforce the risk-based requirements with a simple, transparent independent measure of risk The Board of Risk Management Committee regularly reviews the leverage ratios and advises the management to strictly monitor the ratio in addition to the Pillar- 1 Minimum Capital Requirement.
 Policies and processes for managing excessive on and off-balance sheet leverage: The bank reviews its leverage position as per the Guidelines on Risk Based Capital Adequacy (revised regulatory capital framework for banks in line with Basel III).
 In addition, the bank has Risk Appetite as per Credit Risk Management Policy.
 Bank also employs Annual Budget Plan and Capital Growth Plan for managing excessive on and off-balance sheet leverage.

-Approach for calculating exposure: The bank calculates the exposure under standardized approach as per the Guidelines on Risk Based Capital Adequacy (revised regulatory capital framework for banks in line with Basel III).
+Approach for calculating exposure:

+The bank calculates the exposure under standardized approach as per the Guidelines on Risk Based Capital Adequacy (revised regulatory capital framework for banks in line with Basel III).

-(in Crore BDT
+(in Crore BDT)

+(III di di di di di di

 Particulars Amount (Consolidated) Amount (Solo)

-Leverage Ratio 5.88% 5.73%
+Leverage Ratio 4.59% 4.44%

-On balance sheet exposure 20,086.78 19,978.25
+On balance sheet exposure 27,133.91 26,991.82

-Off balance sheet exposure 4,063.81 4,063.81
+Off balance sheet exposure 7,711.82 7,711.82

-Total exposure 24,147.98 24,039.67
+Total exposure 34,845.73 34,703.64

-Leverage ratio come into effect from March 31, 2015 as per RBCA Guidelines.
+\Leverage ratio come into effect from March 31, 2015 as per RBCA Guidelines.